mshibanami/xcstrings-cli/README.md

 We also provide a Custom GPT that can help you generate translations and output them in the form of an `xcstrings` command.
 Check it out here: [xcstrings-cli Helper](https://chatgpt.com/g/g-69365945f8bc8191be3146f880238957-xcstrings-cli-helper).

+The configuration for the helper is available in [helpers/helper-config.md](./helpers/helper-config.md).

 ## Installation

 1. Install xcstrings-cli using npm: